-Disease: During November, pressure from Fusarium is likely to be high for many courses.
+Disease: During November, disease pressure from Fusarium is likely to be high for many courses.
 Just to re-iterate what was stated in the September article, the disease is caused when the pathogen Michrodochium Nivale changes from saprophytic mode to a parasite, once environmental and cultural conditions are favourable.
-These include, surface wetness, shade, lack of air movement, thatch, compaction, shallow rooting, poor oxygen supply within the rootzone, poor drainage, over fertilising & so on.
+These include, surface wetness, shade, lack of air movement, thatch, compaction, shallow rooting, poor oxygen supply within the root-zone, poor drainage, over fertilising & so on.
 In summary, it is all about managing turf in a more healthy condition.
 Where greens are prone to this disease then chemical control must be part of an IPM strategy.
-Depending upon soil temperatures at the time of disease, applying a mix of systemic and contact fungicides will give the best form of control.
-Using chemicals with different modes of action will give a broader spectrum of activity whereby the disease is tackled at different stages of its development.
+Depending upon soil temperatures at the time of disease, applying a mix of a cool season systemic and a contact fungicide will give the best form of control.
+Using chemicals with different stages of its development.
 Recent studies have shown that combining a fungicide with a liquid Iron (Sulphate of Iron as opposed to Chelated Iron) will give the best results and greater longevity.